https://LauverSystems.com/

 The limits of the screen resolution slider, from Less to More, should already be set by Windows to the limits allowed for your monitor.
 The maximum should not exceed your monitor's maximum (see the manual to be sure).

-Since your monitor can't physically change size, if you increase the number of X by Y pixels, you're packing more and smaller units of display into the same space; therefore more items can be displayed on the screen, but they will look smaller and sharper.
+Since your monitor can't physically change size, if you increase the number of X by Y pixels, you're packing more and smaller units of display into the same space; therefore more items can be displayed on the screen and they will appear smaller and sharper.
 If the slider is not at maximum, and you feel that you could easily read everything at a smaller size, then you can gain some screen "real estate" by increasing the screen resolution.

-Conversely, if you decrease the resolution, you get fewer and larger pixels in the same space; therefore fewer items can be displayed, but they will look larger and rougher.
+Conversely, if you decrease the resolution, you get fewer and larger pixels in the same space; therefore fewer items can be displayed and they will appear larger and rougher.
 If the slider is not at minimum, and it's hard to read everything, then you may be able to fix this by decreasing the resolution.
 Note however that many programs are designed for a limited range of screen resolutions - usually the higher ones.
 Experiment!

 ——————